EvanGottschalk/ArrayOrderAutomator/README.md

 ### Prerequisites

-Before using `ArrayOrderAutomator`, you must first obtain an API key and secret from the cryptocurrency exchange of their choosing.
+Before using `ArrayOrderAutomator`, you must first obtain an API key and secret from the cryptocurrency exchange of your choosing.
 You also need to install the `Pandas` and [`CCXT`](https://github.com/ccxt/ccxt) libraries.

 ### Installation

-EXAMPLE FROM OPERATEEXCHANGEGUI

-1. Install [`CCXT`](https://github.com/ccxt/ccxt), and optionally `Pandas` and `Matplotlib` if you want to see data visualizations.
+1. Install [`CCXT`](https://github.com/ccxt/ccxt), and optionally `Pandas` if you want to record your trading history.
 The easiest way to do this to download `requirements.txt` and use `pip`:
     ```
     pip install -r requirements.txt
     ```